thymeleaf/thymeleaf-docs/docs/articles/Standard-URL-Syntax.md

 ===================

-The Thymeleaf standard dialects —called *Standard* and *SpringStandard*— offer a way to easily create URLs in your web application so that they include any required *URL preparation* artifacts.
+The Thymeleaf standard dialects —called *Standard* and *SpringStandard*— offer a way to easily create URLs in your web applications so that they include any required *URL preparation* artifacts.
 This is done by means of the so-called *“at” syntax* of the *standard expressions*: `@{...}`

 Absolute URLs
 -------------